Scrabble: History

-In 1952, unable to meet demand himself, Brunot sold manufacturing rights to Long Island-based Selchow and Righter, one of the manufacturers who, like Parker Brothers and Milton Bradley Company, had previously rejected the game.
-Harriet T. Righter licensed the game from entrepreneur James Brunot in 1952.
+In 1952, unable to meet demand himself, Brunot licensed the manufacturing rights to Long Island-based Selchow and Righter, one of the manufacturers that, like Parker Brothers and Milton Bradley Company, had previously rejected the game.
 "It's a nice little game.
-It will sell well in bookstores," she remembered saying about Scrabble when she first saw it.
+It will sell well in bookstores," Selchow and Righter president Harriet T. Righter remembered saying about Scrabble when she first saw it.
 In its second year as a Selchow and Righter product, 1954, nearly four million sets were sold.
+Selchow and Righter then bought the trademark to the game in 1972.

+Selchow and Righter imported Scrabble tiles for the North American market from a factory in Germany until 1979, when they, and subseqeunt owners of the Scrabble brand, reshored North American tile production to the United States for roughly two decades.
+From 1979 to 1998 Scrabble tiles for the North American market were produced in Fairfax, Vermont, and packaged for distribution and sale in East Longmeadow, Massachusetts.
+At its busiest the 55,000 square foot Fairfax factory produced over one million Scrabble tiles a day and employed upwards of 150 people.

-Selchow and Righter bought the trademark to the game in 1972.
-JW Spear (since 1994 a subsidiary of Mattel) began selling the game very successfully in Australia and the UK on January 19, 1955.
+Meanwhile, JW Spear acquired the rights to sell the game in Australia and the UK on January 19, 1955.
 In 1986, Selchow and Righter was sold to Coleco, which soon afterward went bankrupt.
-Hasbro purchased the company's assets, including Scrabble and Parcheesi.
+Hasbro then purchased Coleco's assets in 1989, including Scrabble and Parcheesi.
+Mattel then acquired JW Spear in 1994.
+Since then, Hasbro has owned the rights to manufacture Scrabble in the U.S. and Canada, and Mattel has held the rights to manufacture the game in other parts of the world.

 In 1984, Scrabble was turned into a daytime game show on NBC.
 The Scrabble game show ran from July 1984 to March 1990, with a second run from January to June 1993.
 The show was hosted by Chuck Woolery.
 Its tagline in promotional broadcasts was, "Every man dies; not every man truly Scrabbles."
 In 2011, a new TV variation of Scrabble, called Scrabble Showdown, aired on The Hub cable channel, which is a joint venture of Discovery Communications, Inc. and Hasbro.

 Scrabble was inducted into the National Toy Hall of Fame in 2004.